 - Photocopy of the page of your passport with the last stamp of entry or departure of Colombia is located.

 - Photocopies of your previous TP or M visa(s) if applying based on length of time holding these visas.
 In addition, you need a certificate accrediting occupation or source of income.

-- Migratory Movement Certificate issued by Colombia Migration, dated within three months of the visa application
+- Migratory Movement Certificate issued by Colombia Migration, dated within three months of the visa application.

 - If you are receiving the R visa due to being married to a Colombian after three years with a TP-10 visa or two years with the new M-1 visa then you need a notarized letter signed by the spouse or permanent partner who is a Colombian national requesting the issuance of the R visa along a copy of the Colombian national’s cedula.
 In addition,you need a certificate accrediting occupation or source of income.

-- If you are receiving the R visa due to being the parent of a Colombian child, a copy of the Colombian birth certificate of whom the foreigner is a father must be provided.
+- If you are receiving the R visa due to being the parent of a Colombian child, a copy of the Colombian birth certificate of whom the foreigner is a parent must be provided.
 In addition, a letter must be provided signed by the other parent, stating that the foreigner visa applicant is fully complying with corresponding food obligations.
 Or if the child is of legal age, the letter should be from the child requesting the issuance of the visa along with a copy of the child’s cedula.

 - If you are receiving the R visa due to investment then you must provide a communication issued by the Department of International Exchange of the Bank of the Republic that records the direct foreign investment in your name with an amount greater than 650 times than minimum monthly wage.